jasonslyvia/react-anything-sortable/README.md

 };
 ```

-or you want to construct it manually
+Or you want to construct it manually

 ```javascript
 import React from 'react';